miguelsh410/r-studio-testing/README.md

 # r-studio-testing
-This is link to R Studio and is for testing only
+This is linked to R Studio and is for testing only